wilsonliaows/docs/connectors/xero.md

 ## Xero Error: A validation exception occurred; Payments can only be made against Authorised documents; Payment amount exceeds the amount outstanding on this document

 #### Error:
-A validation exception occurred; Payments can only be made against Authorised documents; Payment amount exceeds the amount outstanding on this document"
+A validation exception occurred; Payments can only be made against Authorised documents; Payment amount exceeds the amount outstanding on this document.

 #### What does this mean?:
 This could mean that your payment was incorrectly applied, such as trying to apply a payment with an invoice with the status "DRAFT", or if the invoice to be paid was generated without a unit amount or quantity specified, leading to a $0 amount invoice.